5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

  8 12
 ~~~

-That gives us the offset of the two double quotes, but what if we want to have the offset and the length of any string found _between_ double quotes?
-For that we need to introduce the _meta character_ `.` which has a special meaning in a regular expression: it represents _any_ character (not strictly true but we will discuss the exception, the NewLine character, soon).
+That gives us the offset of the two double quotes, but what if we want to have the offset and the length of any string found _between_ (and including) the double quotes?
+For that we need to introduce the _meta character_ dot (`.`) which has a special meaning in a regular expression: it represents _any_ character (not strictly true but we will discuss the exception, the NewLine character, soon).
 So we try:

 ~~~
       '"."' ⎕S 0 1 ⊣ 'He said "Yes"'